 Some properties have experienced a loss of occupancy due to market conditions.
-Overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents, and non-revenue units such as model units and employee units) of the stabilized Residential Properties that the Partnership has financed with mortgage revenue bonds was approximately 90% for the six months ended June 30, 2015 and approximately 91% for the six months ended June 30, 2014.
-Overall economic occupancy of the stabilized MF Properties was approximately 91% for the six months ended June 30, 2015 and approximately 91% for the six months ended June 30, 2015 and approximately 84% for the six months ended June 30, 2014.
+Overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents, and non-revenue units such as model units and employee units) of the stabilized Residential Properties that the Partnership has financed with mortgage revenue bonds was approximately 90% for the six months ended June 30, 2015 and approximately 91% for the six months ended June 30, 2015 and approximately 84% for the six months ended June 30,2014.
 Based on the growth statistics in the markets in which these properties operate, the Partnership expects to see a modest improvement in property operations and profitability.